alidcast/ency-docs/content/guide/core-concepts/TaskFlow.md

 #### Restart

-With `flow('restart')`, repeat calls cause any ongoing operations to be canceled and in favor of the newest instance of the operation.
+With `flow('restart')`, repeat calls cancel ongoing operations in favor of the newly created instance of the operation.

-Think of this as the "favor the youngest child" scheduling policy.
-It's useful when the most recent call is the most important, for example if it holds newer data that renders the previous call useless, so you don't need the older ones to keep running.

 In the example below, notice how if a new instance is created during the same span of time, the older, ongoing instance is immediately canceled.